-II.
-Probation
+III.
+Academic Probation

-- a.
-Students who do not meet the cumulative GPA required for Good Standing (as defined above) will be placed on probation for the next semester or session. - b.
-At the end of the probationary semester or session, students will be removed from probation if their semester and cumulative GPA meet the standards set above for Good Standing.
-Students will be continued on probation if their semester GPA requirement is met while their cumulative GPA is still below the requirement.
-A student may continue on probation for a maximum of three consecutive semesters or sessions. - c.
-To assist probationary students in meeting the goal of improving their academic status, Thomas More University will hold student to the following restrictions: - i. limitations in credit hours; - ii. serve as officers or committee members in any campus organization; - iii. publicly represent the University (e.g., in athletic or other intercollegiate competition, in dramatic productions, etc.). - III.
-Suspension At the end of a probationary semester or session, students will be suspended if: - a. their semester and cumulative averages are still below the minimum required for Good Standing.
+Students who do not meet the cumulative GPA of 2.0 required for Good Standing for a second time at the conclusion of a semester will be placed on Academic Probation for the next semester.

+At the end of the Academic Probationary semester, students will be removed from probation if their semester and cumulative GPA is 2.0 or above.

+If the student's cumulative GPA remains below 2.0, but the semester GPA is 2.0 or above, the student will continue on Academic Probation.

+Any student who continues to attain a semester GPA of 2.0 but does not achieve a cumulative GPA of 2.0 at the end of the conclusion of a semester will continue on Academic Probation up to a maximum of four semesters.

+Continued Academic Probation is cleared, and the student achieves Good Academic Standing when the cumulative GPA is 2.0 or above.

+Students on Academic Probation may be limited to a maximum of 13 credits in the semester.

+Students will also be held to the following:

+- i. limitation on serving as officers or committee members in any campus organization; - ii. restrictions on publicly representing the University (e.g., in athletic or other intercollegiate competition, in dramatic productions, etc.).

+IV.
+Academic Suspension

+At the end of any Academic Probation semester, if the student's cumulative and semester GPAs remain below 2.0, they will be suspended.

-- b. their semester GPA requirement is met while their cumulative GPA is still below the requirement and they have exceeded the maximum of three consecutive semesters or sessions on probation. - c.
-Students placed on academic suspension may appeal to the Provost for immediate reinstatement if they believe extenuating circumstances contributed to their poor academic performance.
-If such circumstances do not exist or if the appeal for immediate reinstatement is denied, they may be considered for reinstatement after the lapse of one semester or session upon appeal to and approval of the Provost.
+Students placed on academic suspension may appeal to the Office of Academic Affairs for immediate reinstatement if they believe extenuating circumstances contributed to their poor academic performance.
+If such circumstances do not exist or if the appeal for immediate reinstatement is denied, they may be considered for reinstatement after the lapse of one semester or session upon appeal to and approval of the Office of Academic Affairs.
 Reinstatement, however, is not automatic.
 Students must present convincing evidence of a change in circumstances or conditions that support their request for reinstatement.
+The academic status for reinstated students is Academic Probation.

+V. Dismissal

+Students who do not meet the cumulative minimum GPA of 2.0 required for Good Academic Standing for a fourth time at the conclusion of a semester or term will be dismissed from the University.

+If a student's academic performance leads to a second suspension, dismissal is automatic.
+The period of academic dismissal continues for at least three calendar years and is considered a permanent action, although substantive appeals for reinstatement can be considered after the full dismissal time has expired.

+VI.
+"Fresh Start"

-The academic status for reinstated students is Probation. - IV.
-Dismissal If a student's academic performance leads to a second suspension, dismissal is automatic.
-The period of academic dismissal continues for at least three calendar years and is considered a permanent action, although substantive appeals for reinstatement can be considered after the full dismissal time has expired. - V. "Fresh Start" The "Fresh Start" policy is a provision which allows a student returning to Thomas More University that has remained out of any college or university for three or more calendar years to void a portion of the work done prior to readmission.
-A student who meets the time-eligibility requirement above and who wishes to take advantage of this option may do so by: - a. applying to the Admissions Committee for readmission to the University; - b. taking at least 12 more semester hours on the letter grading system; - c. earning at least a 2.0 GPA in the courses taken since readmission to the University, with passing grades in each course; and - d. submitting the "Fresh Start" request to the Registrar as soon as possible after taking 12 more hours on the letter grading system, but in no case later than six months before the intended date of graduation.
+The "Fresh Start" policy is a provision which allows a student returning to Thomas More University that has remained out of any college or university for three or more calendar years to void a portion of the work done prior to readmission.
+A student who meets the time-eligibility requirement above and who wishes to take advantage of this option may do so by:

+- a. applying to the Admissions Committee for readmission to the University; - b. taking at least 12 more semester hours on the letter grading system; - c. earning at least a 2.0 GPA in the courses taken since readmission to the University, with passing grades in each course; and - d. submitting the "Fresh Start" request to the Registrar as soon as possible after taking 12 more hours on the letter grading system, but in no case later than six months before the intended date of graduation.